Sodium Iodide I 131 (SOE-dee-um EYE-oh-dide I 131)

 Warnings While Using This Medicine

 - You will be exposed to dangers of radiation while using this medicine.
-Talk to your doctor about this risk and the precautions that you might need to take.
+Talk with your doctor about precautions that you should take for yourself and for the people around you.

 - This medicine lowers the number of some types of blood cells in your body.
 Because of this, you may bleed or get infections more easily.
 To help with these problems, avoid being near people who are sick or have infections.
 Wash your hands often.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.